Jargon and Monkey Motion

-This writer, for instance, “certainly has the gift of compressing the largest number of words into the smallest amount of thought.”
+The writer quoted above is like a certain British premier.
+He “has the gift of compressing the largest number of words into the smallest amount of thought.”
 (Churchill on Prime Minister Ramsay MacDonald, 1933.)

 In 1948 (a memorandum to “My colleagues and their staffs”):

-Let us have an end of such phrases as “It is also of importance to bear in mind the following considerations…” or “Consideration should be given to the possibility of carrying into effect…” Most of these woolly phrases are mere padding, which can be left out altogether or replaced by a single word.
+Let us have an end of such phrases as “It is also of importance to bear in mind the following considerations.” [or] “Consideration should be given to the possibility of carrying into effect.”
+Most of these woolly phrases are mere padding, which can be left out altogether or replaced by a single word.
 Let us not shrink from using the short expressive phrase, even if it is conversational.

 In this Debate we have had the usual jargon about “the infrastructure of a supra-national authority.”
-The original authorship is obscure; but it may well be that these words “infra” and “supra” have been introduced into our current political parlance by the band of intellectual highbrows who are naturally anxious to impress British labour with the fact that they learned Latin at Winchester.
+The original authorship is obscure.
+But it may well be that these words “infra” and “supra” have been introduced into our current political parlance by the band of intellectual highbrows who are naturally anxious to impress British labour with the fact that they learned Latin at Winchester.
 Although we may not relish the words, no one will wish to deny the old-school-tie contingent their modest indulgence in class self-consciousness.

-More briefly in 1951 (reviewing a wartime memorandum by Soviet Foreign Minister Vyacheslav Molotov):
+In 1951 (reviewing a wartime memorandum by Soviet Foreign Minister Vyacheslav Molotov):

 This grimace is a good example of how official jargon can be used to destroy any kind of human contact or even thought itself.